rubenerd/rubenerd.com/content/post/2020/if-we-could-demand-the-same-security-answers.md

 - security
 location: Sydney
 ---
 I do a lot of technical writing and compliance documentation for clients that use our platform at work.
-The industry dismisses this as boilerplate busywork and merely a necessary evil for doing business, but I think they invariably ask the *exactly* the questions we should *all* be asking.
+The industry dismisses this as boilerplate busywork and merely a necessary evil for doing business, but I think they invariably ask *exactly* the questions we should *all* be asking.

 Here's an obfuscated example: